What is Scherzando!?

 How do you play?

-Scherzando! is an original system built over dozens of playtests and iterations which merges music and roleplay from the ground up.
+Scherzando! is an original system built over dozens of iterations which merges music and roleplay from the ground up.
 Play occurs over a series of scenes in which players take turns playing either their characters or the music.

 There are five main emotions in Scherzando!: happiness, sadness, anger, fear, and tenderness.
 At the beginning of each scene, the musicians each secretly select one emotion they want the scene to move towards.
 They guide play towards this emotion throughout the scene.
 At the end of the scene, the active players each guess which emotions they believe the musicians chose.
 The better the players guess, the better the scene resolves for everyone—you will fail and succeed as a group by how well you can communicate emotions to each other.